-Iowa's Heritage Trail runs for 27 miles between just west of city of Dubuque and the town of Dyersville to the west.
-The crushed-limestone trail follows an old railroad corridor of the former Chicago Northwestern line.
+Iowa's Heritage Trail runs for nearly 30 miles between the city of Dubuque and the town of Dyersville to the west.
+Short portions of the trail are paved within the two communities, but the vast majority of the path has a crushed limestone surface.
+The entirety of the trail follows an old railroad corridor of the former Chicago Northwestern line.
 You'll see remnants of the area's milling and mining past along the way, which were linked via the rails.

 Other towns you'll pass through are Farley, Epworth, Graf, Twin Springs, Budd Road and Durango.
 But the Heritage Trail also features scenic landscapes of woodland, farmland, limestone bluffs, prairies and wetlands.

-Parking is available in Sageville (at the eastern terminus), Durango, Twin Spring, Graf, Epworth, Farley and Dyersville (at the western terminus).
+A large parking lot for the Heritage Trail is available in Sageville on Rupp Hollow Road.
+Additional parking can be found in Durango, Twin Spring, Graf, Epworth, Farley and Dyersville (at the western terminus).